byeongminbae/pwndocker/README.md

 You can run the ubuntu version you want.

-Basically, when running a new container, default pwd is following the user's present pwd.
+Basically, when running a new container, the default path is following the user's present path.

 ```shell
 $ pwnker run 16.04 # or any version you want